 - Mary pointing a gun at Sarah is a callback to 4.06 Aisle of Terror.

-- Team mention Roark, Orion, Hartley, all characters from previous seasons.
+- The team mentions Roark, Orion, and Hartley, all characters from previous seasons.

-- Bomb in a music venue, a callback to 2.07 Fat Lady.
+- The bomb in a music venue, a callback to 2.07 Fat Lady.

 - Jeffster!’s performance in an inappropriate venue is a callback to the one at Awesome and Ellie’s wedding in 2.22 Ring.
 The scene is also a reference to the Albert Hall scene in the movie The Man Who Knew Too Much.

-- Sarah shoots Quinn, a callback to 1.08 Truth, when she shoots the poisoner in the knee.
+- The way Sarah shoots Quinn is a callback to 1.08 Truth, when she shoots the poisoner in the knee.